LiaScript/LiaScript/src/typescript/webcomponents/embed/README.md

 __iMenuPro:__ https://imenupro.com

-Restaurant menu maker that lets you instantly create your menus like a pro.
+Restaurant menu maker that lets you instantly create and print your menus like a pro.
 Now with QR menus.
 Try it FREE, no signup required.

 ![logo](https://imenupro.comimg/iMenuPro-navbar-logo.svg)